Dev-hwang/flutter_foreground_task/README.md

   @override
   void onNotificationPressed() {
     // Called when the notification itself on the Android platform is pressed.
-    FlutterForegroundTask.launchApp("/resume-route");
+    //
+    // "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted for
+    // this function to be called.

     // Note that the app will only route to "/resume-route" when it is exited so
     // it will usually be necessary to send a message through the send port to
-    // signal it to restore state when the app is already started _sendPort?.send('onNotificationPressed');
+    // signal it to restore state when the app is already started.
+    FlutterForegroundTask.launchApp("/resume-route");
+    _sendPort?.send('onNotificationPressed');
   }
 }